Krypton (TV series)

-Krypton is an American television series developed by David S. Goyer for Syfy.
+Krypton is an American science fiction television series developed by David S. Goyer for Syfy.
 Focusing on Seg-El (Cameron Cuffe), the grandfather of DC Comics superhero Kal-El / Superman, the series is set approximately 200 years before the birth of Superman and takes place on the eponymous fictional planet.
 Krypton premiered on March 21, 2018.
 Its first season consists of ten episodes.
 The second season of ten episodes premiered on June 12, 2019.
 After its broadcast, Syfy canceled the series after two seasons in August.

 Premise

 Krypton follows Superman's grandfather, Seg-El, whose family, the House of El, has been ostracized and shamed.
 Seg fights to redeem his family's honor and save his beloved world from chaos.